C2SM/c2sm.github.io/tasks/index.md

   </summary>
   {: .text-gamma }

-As outlined in [C2SM's business plan for 2021-25](https://ethz.ch/content/dam/ethz/special-interest/usys/c2sm-dam/center/documents/c2sm_business_plan_final_18nov19.pdf), the Executive Office also relies heavily on funding from third-party projects.
+As outlined in [C2SM's business plan for 2021-25](https://ethz.ch/content/dam/ethz/special-interest/usys/c2sm-dam/center/documents/c2sm_business_plan_final_18nov19.pdf), the Executive Office also relies on funding from third-party projects.
 We are therefore happy to contribute to the research projects of our members (e.g., SNF, EU, ETH) in our fields of expertise.

 ##### Third-Party Projects that Benefit Multiple C2SM Groups